Will the Leader of the House please update the House on the forthcoming business?

 I am pleased that my hon.
 Friend always drives carefully and that he was using a hands-free device, but he raises an important point of concern for many of our constituents.
 In the past, the Information Commissioner’s Office had to prove that a company was causing substantial damage or distress by its conduct before action could be taken, but the Government have now changed the law to make it much easier for nuisance-call companies to be hit with fines of up to £500,000.
 That is a welcome step, but my hon.
 Friend may like to seek a Westminster Hall debate or raise the matter at Digital, Culture, Media and Sport questions to discuss it further with Ministers.

-I am sure that the Leader of the House will agree that winter is beginning to bite, and A&E departments up and down the country are struggling to cope with demand.
+I am sure that the Leader of the House will agree that winter is beginning to bite, and accident and emergency departments up and down the country are struggling to cope with demand.
 According to a report this morning, a million people are now not being seen within four hours at A&E. The A&E in Huddersfield is threatened with closure, so may we have an early debate on A&E, the shortage of beds, the shortage of doctors and the shortage of common sense in this Government?

 Thanks to the hard work and dedication of staff and record levels of funding, the hon.
 Gentleman will be aware that the NHS is more prepared for winter this year than ever before.
 We know that the NHS is facing increased pressure this winter, which is why it has robust plans in place that are supported by an extra £335 million announced in the Budget on top of the previously announced £100 million to support A&E departments.
 More than 1,000 extra beds have been freed up nationally since February by reducing delayed transfers of care, and areas continue to work to increase that number to more than 2,000 to 3,000 extra beds over the winter period.

 Will the Leader of the House consider holding a debate on access to NHS dentists in rural areas?
 Oral health in children is reaching crisis levels, with almost a quarter of five-year-olds suffering from tooth decay—the No. 1 cause of hospital admission for that age group.
-Selsey in my constituency has a population of 12,000 and growing but not a single NHS dentist.
+Selsey in my constituency has a population of 12,000 and growing, but not a single NHS dentist.
 This matter should be debated to ensure that everyone, irrespective of where they live, can have access to good NHS dental care.

 I am really sorry to hear of the problems in my hon.
 Friend’s constituency, and she is quite right to raise them.
 NHS England has a legal duty to commission primary care NHS dental services to meet local needs.
 Access has improved significantly in recent years, but more needs to be done.
 I encourage my hon.
 Friend to seek an Adjournment debate so that she can raise the specific problems in her constituency.